kubernetes-sigs/randfill/README.md

 var fancyStruct struct {
   A, B, C, D *string
 }
-f.Fuzz(&fancyStruct) // About half the pointers should be set.
+f.Fill(&fancyStruct) // About half the pointers should be set.
 ```

 You can even customize the randomization completely if needed: